-In 2022, our energy efficiency program avoided 69.4 million kilowatt-hours of electricity, which includes savings from the efficient servers, and 161,000 therms of natural gas per year through adjustments made to 9.3 million square feet of new and existing buildings.
-Together, these new initiatives reduced total energy use by 4 percent in the targeted buildings (including data centers with high loads) and will avoid an additional 27,500 metric tons of CO2e per year.
-Combined with ongoing energy savings from past years, we saved over 89,000 metric tons of CO2e in 2022.
+In 2022, our energy efficiency programme avoided 69.4 million kilowatt-hours of electricity, which includes savings from the efficient servers, and 161,000 therms of natural gas per year through adjustments made to 9.3 million square feet of new and existing buildings.
+Together, these new initiatives reduced total energy use by 4 per cent in the targeted buildings (including data centres with high loads) and will avoid an additional 27,500 tonnes of CO2e per year.
+Combined with ongoing energy savings from past years, we saved over 89,000 tonnes of CO2e in 2022.